Curriculum at King Alfred Trust

 The Pastoral Manager will provide support for the social and emotional aspects of learning and intervention will be provided in small groups or 1:1 for a variety of needs: Anger Management, Social Skills, Friendship, Bereavement and Loss, Self-Esteem etc.

 Home Learning is a crucial element of the home/school partnership.
 It gives parents the opportunity, from the outset, to support their children in their learning whilst enabling the children to reinforce the work covered at school.

 PE and Sport

 Sport and PE is very important to us at Pewsey Primary as it promotes healthy lifestyles as well as improving physical skills.
-The pupils is Key Stage 2 are taught PE by a specialist teacher – ensuring high quality provision, who will also arrange inter-school and trust matches, festivals and events including visiting sports people.
+Pupils across the school are taught PE by a specialist teacher.
+The specialist teacher will also arrange inter-school and trust matches, festivals and events including visiting sports people.